Selich/lambdaworks-conEEct-challenge/README.md

 #### Resources used:
    Alpha-beta pruning [(link)](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-4-alpha-beta-pruning/)

+   It's a type of minmax algorithm that tries and finds all available moves and outcomes from a given move.

+   If the leafs in the decision tree return a FourInLine state, then we return the winning score and compare it with the number of steps it took.

+   The move with the best calculated score is then executed.

    I must admit, when there was something I didn't know how to write in Scala,I looked at [this](https://github.com/kristofa/connect4) implementation on Github. :innocent: